ethereum-optimism/asterisc/README.md

 However, once an instruction is reached, you can proof the evaluation of the instruction in smaller steps, to simplify the memory access down to a single preimage access: it's better to have more execution steps than more proof complexity.

+Note that slow mode and fast mode ALUs can be implemented exactly the same, just with different u64/u256 implementations.
+The slow mode matches the smart-contract behavior 1:1 and is useful for building the access-list and having a Go mirror of the smart-contract behavior for testing/debugging in general.

 ## RISC-V subset support